Last night I slept like a bloody baby!

 It has been the first time for a very long time that I have been able to switch off, forget about the world and all it’s nagging, horrid issues, and just sleep.
 It was bloody amazing.

 Now I am not just writing that to make you jealous (well, not completely), but instead to acknowledge the fact I have realised an important step towards the goals I have always wanted to have for my life.
 Goals I think that everyone wants, but it seems only a few peeps have been able to actually accomplish them.
-The reason why we (both collectively and personally) don’t achieve them is because of The Fear of Failure.
+The reason why we (both collectively and personally) don’t achieve them is because of The

 Up till now, I just made do.
 Up till now I tried my best, until it got to scarily close to failing or the pressure was mounting that if it did fail I would look like a right numpty, which then in turn, lead to it failing.